 The Japanese lost a total of 24,000 men killed in the Battle of Guadalcanal, while the Americans sustained 1,600 killed, 4,200 wounded, and several thousand dead from malaria and other tropical diseases.
 The various naval battles cost each side 24 warships: the Japanese lost 2 battleships, 4 cruisers, 1 light carrier, 11 destroyers, and 6 submarines, while the Americans lost 8 cruisers, 2 heavy carriers, and 14 destroyers (Encyclopædia Britannica)

 Read more about Guadalcanal by Clicking Here.

 -Rarely seen & extensive drone video of Guadalcanal and surrounding islands, as well as rare drone footage taken in 2019 of Peleliu.

--Rare interviews with several veterans of the 1st Marine Division who landed on August 7, 1942 (only a few are still alive) and who fought in many of the major battles on the island and on Peleliu, as well as a soldier of the 40th Infantry Division (US Army), who came ashore in December 1942 while the battle was still ongoing.
+-Rare interviews with several veterans of the 1st Marine Division who landed on August 7, 1942 (only a few are still alive) and fought in many of the major battles on the island and in other brutal fights on Cape Gloucester and Peleliu.

 -Low angle video and animated photos of Guadalcanal and Peleliu.

 -Incredible archival video from August of 1942 and the following months of the savage fight on Guadalcanal, Cape Gloucester and Peleliu.

 The above video courtesy of Aussie Mick Holmesby